mikemanuu/alx-airbnb-project-documentation/README.md

   - Track statuses such as pending, confirmed, canceled, or completed.

 ### 5. Payment Integration
-- Implement secure payment gateways (e.g., Stripe, PayPal) to handle:
+- Implement secure payment gateways to handle:
   - Upfront payments by guests.
   - Automatic payouts to hosts after a booking is completed.
 - Include support for multiple currencies.